Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-\begin{proof} Let us assume that a correct process $p$ fires at an arbitrary time $t_1$.
-Since $p$ fired, it follows that the execution of $p$ entered line 15 successfully.
-If $p$ entered line 15 because it received $f+1$ disjoint chains of a READY message, then at least one chain originated at a correct process $p'$.
-Inductively, there is a correct process $q$ that entered line 15 because it received $2f+1$ disjoint START chains.
-It follows that there are at least $f+1$ START events originating at correct processes.
+\begin{proof} Assume that a correct process $p$ executes $\FIRE$ in Line~\ref{line:frrfire}.
+It follows from~\cref{alg:FRR} that either (i) $p$ received $f+1$ prefix-disjoint message chains attesting to a $\FIRE$ message, or (ii) $p$ received $2f+1$ prefix-disjoint message chains attesting to $\START$.
+In case (i), the originator of at least one of the $\FIRE$ message chains must be a correct process that executed $\FIRE$ according to case (ii).
+Hence, it suffices to deal with case (ii).

+Clearly, at least $f+1$ of the $2f+1$ message chains received by $p$ must originate in a correct process that locally witnessed $\START$.
+Let $E$ be the set of these processes, and $B$ be a set of $f$ other (faulty) processes.
+It follows that the communication abstraction that governs $r$ starts with an event graph $ST$ for $\START$ with participating set $S_{ST}= E \cup B$ of size $\vert E \cup B \vert \geq 2f+1$.

-Notice that this setting is indistinguishable from a START event where also all byzantine processes witnessed the START event.
-Since we assume that $\mathcal{G}$ is infinite, $r$ does not exhibit Zeno behavior and any suffix of $\mathcal{G}$ satisfies the conditions of \cref{lem:alg2corr}, then it follows from \cref{lem:alg2corr} that any correct process will eventually fire. \end{proof}
+Our assumptions on the properties of every $G_i$ imply that it also satisfies the conditions stated for any of $G_1$, $G_2$ and $G_3$ in \cref{lem:alg2corr}.
+Since we ruled out Zeno behavior in run $r$ and $\mathcal{G}$ is infinite, communication abstraction $ST \cdot G_i \cdot G_{i+1} \cdot G_{i+1}$ for any suffix of $\mathcal{G}$ satisfies the conditions of \cref{lem:alg2corr}.
+It hence follows from \cref{lem:alg2corr} that any correct process will eventually execute $\FIRE$. \end{proof}

-Recall that in Firing Rebels without relay, the case where less than $2f+1$ processes witness a START event is trivial, since a correct process is not forced to fire.
-However this changes when we add the Relay condition.
-This is because byzantine processes may simulate correct processes that witness a START event in order to trigger a correct process to fire.
+We will now turn our attention to a matching impossibility result for FRR.
+Not surprisingly, it is the Relay condition (R) that makes it considerably harder to solve FRR.
+Indeed, whereas the case where less than $2f+1$ processes locally witnessed a $\START$ event was trivial for FR, since (C) does not force a correct process to fire, this is no longer true for FRR: Byzantine processes may cause some correct processes to execute $\FIRE$ also in this case, which in turn would require all correct processes to do the same.

-First we will show that finite communication abstractions are not enough for solving Firing Rebels with Relay.
+First, we will show that finite communication abstractions are not enough for solving FRR.
+This implies that a network that provides a ``reasonable'' connectivity only for a finite period of time is not sufficient for solving this problem.

+\begin{lemma} Let $ST \cdot G_1 \cdot G_2 \cdots G_k$ be a finite communication abstraction, and $P$ a protocol that correctly solves FR, i.e., satisfies Correctness (C) and Unforgeability (U) in any run governed by $ST \cdot G_1 \cdots G_k$, for any choice of $ST$.
+Then, at least one of these runs does not solve FRR, i.e., violates (R). \end{lemma} \begin{proof} Assume for a contradiction that there exists a finite network abstraction $G_1 \cdots G_k$ such that $P$ solves FRR in all runs corresponding to $ST \cdot G_1 \cdots G_k$, for all choices of $ST$.
+Consider a run $r$ governed by this communication abstraction, where the $\START$ event graph $ST$ has the participating set $S_{ST}=\{p\}$ and all processes are correct.
+Since $G_1 \cdots G_k$ is a finite network abstraction, there is a finite time $t_1$ such that the suffix of $r$ after $t_1$ is not governed by $ST \cdot G_1 \cdots G_k$ anymore, recall \cref{rem:runsuffix}, i.e., the processes cannot successfully communicate with each other after time $t_1$.